 Consults generally last 2 to 2.5 hours and include an observation of a nursing session, a thorough review of mother and baby’s health history, an oral exam of your baby, and a weighted feed (weighing your baby before and after to see how much he or she drank at that feed).

-Most of your time together will be Julie answering your questions, and focusing on your priorities and concerns, and she will leave an individualized, written care plan for you as well.
+Most of your time together will be Julie answering your questions, focusing on your priorities and concerns, and discussing your options.
+She will leave an individualized, written care plan for you as well.
 Julie takes a holistic approach to breastfeeding; her philosophy is that it’s important to find solutions to breastfeeding challenges since babies and mothers thrive when breastfeeding is going well.
 She knows that all babies want to breastfeed and that if they won’t breastfeed, or breastfeed well, it’s usually because they can’t.
 She has the training and expertise to help you identify and remove obstacles so you can meet your breastfeeding goals.